PrabhakerP/CosmosDBHOL/modules/module01.md

 * An [Azure account](https://azure.microsoft.com/free/) with an active subscription.
 * Your must have permissions to create resources in your Azure subscription.
-* Your subscription must have the following resource providers registered: **Microsoft.Purview**, **Microsoft.Storage**, and **Microsoft.EventHub**.
-Instructions on how to register a resource provider via the Azure Portal can be found [here](https://docs.microsoft.com/azure/azure-resource-manager/management/resource-providers-and-types#azure-portal).

 ## :dart: Objectives

-* Create a Microsoft Purview account using the Azure portal.
+* Create an Azure Cosmos DB using the Azure portal.
-* Provide additional users access to Microsoft Purview's data plane.

 ## :bookmark_tabs: Table of Contents